Falsifying Discriminant Validity of Predictive Algorithms: Ablation Studies

 We examine whether Platt scaling calibration affects the falsification test results by comparing outcomes with and without this calibration step.
 Table~\ref{tab:ablation_platt} summarizes the results.

 For COMPAS, the qualitative result (INDISCRIMINANT) is unchanged by Platt scaling.
-Notably, for LSAC the qualitative result for Race as the impermissible proxy \emph{changes} depending on whether Platt scaling is applied: without calibration the test returns DISCRIMINANT, but with proper calibration it returns INDISCRIMINANT.
-Although the Wilcoxon test detects a shift, this result is an artifact of comparing losses computed from uncalibrated predictions against labels with different base rates (race: 94\%, GPA: 50\%).
+For the logistic regression on LSAC, the qualitative result for race as the impermissible proxy \emph{changes} depending on whether Platt scaling is applied: without calibration the test returns DISCRIMINANT, but with proper calibration it returns INDISCRIMINANT.
+The same pattern appears for the LAFTR model with the race adversary: without calibration, the test incorrectly returns DISCRIMINANT for race, but with Platt scaling it correctly returns INDISCRIMINANT.
+This artifact arises from comparing losses computed from uncalibrated predictions against labels with very different base rates (race: 94\% white vs.\ GPA: $\sim$50\%).
 Platt scaling calibrates predictions to each outcome separately, putting them on the same probability scale and enabling meaningful comparison.
-The LSAC result demonstrates that proper calibration is essential for valid falsification testing---without it, a model that actually predicts race better than permissible outcomes would incorrectly appear to pass the test.
+These results demonstrate that proper calibration is essential for valid falsification testing---without it, models that are actually more aligned with race than with permissible outcomes would incorrectly appear to pass the test.
+Notably, the LAFTR gender-adversary model tested against race returns INDISCRIMINANT both with and without Platt scaling, though the p-value is much less extreme without calibration ($p = 0.13$ vs.\ $p \approx 1$).